 i) UNGA Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS);

+j) UNGA Resolution 71/199 on the right to privacy in the digital age;

-j) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;
+k) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

-k) Resolution 52 (Rev. Hammamet, 2016) of this assembly, on countering and combating spam;
+l) Resolution 52 (Rev. Hyderabad, 2020) of this assembly, on countering and combating spam;

-l) Resolution 58 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on encouraging the creation of national computer incident response teams, particularly in developing countries1;
+m) Resolution 58 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on encouraging the creation of national computer incident response teams, particularly in developing countries1;

-m) that ITU is the lead facilitator for WSIS Action Line C5 in the Tunis Agenda for the Information Society (Building confidence and security in the use of ICTs);
+n) that ITU is the lead facilitator for WSIS Action Line C5 in the Tunis Agenda for the Information Society (Building confidence and security in the use of ICTs);

-n) the cybersecurity-related provisions of the WSIS outcomes,
+o) the cybersecurity-related provisions of the WSIS outcomes,

 considering